BhalsinghAshwini11/prometheus-metrics/readme.md

 * Complicated,but doable depends on use case what we want to achieve.
 * Optional Step connect the backed to metrics to Visualization tool grafana, config in docker compose

 ### Option 3.1 using prometheus receiver
+* Not avaible in code atm, Can be used added as receiver in Otel.config pipeline.
+But based on testing and trial it seems like it is in early dev phase.
-* Developed and supported by OTEL, in early dev phase.
-Do recommend extensive testing and corner use case exploration.
+* Developed and supported by OTEL.
+I recommend extensive testing and corner use case exploration.
 * No Prometheus server in between, actually Otel Collector will do scrape work and some more work on top of it.
 * The Prometheus receiver is meant to minimally be a drop-in replacement for Prometheus.
 However, there are advanced features of Prometheus that this receive will don't support.(Please check latest https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/prometheusreceiver/README.m)
 * Dynamic collector configuration needed to be tuned and learned yet,